-Get ready for dramatic scenery and photo-opps galore.
+Get ready for dramatic scenery and photo-opps galore on today’s West Coast drive.
 Today starts with a visit to the palatial but bizarre Hearst Castle.
 Sir William Randolph Hearst built the castle to entertain his hoards of Hollywood star and media magnate friends.
 Expect unbridled opulence and gorgeous architecture from this Highway 1 Highlight.

 After Hearst Castle, jump back into the car for a completely different kind of drama: The Big Sur.
-This winding 100-mile stretch of road is California’s most famous – and for good reason: the salty surfs, coastal bluffs and (mildly terrifying) winding road are sure to keep you on your toes.
+This winding 100-mile stretch of road is California’s most famous – and for many, the highlight of their West Coast Road Trip.
+For good reason: the salty surfs, coastal bluffs and (mildly terrifying) winding road are sure to keep you on your toes.
 Allow plenty of time to drive the Big Sur as it can get quite congested.
-Sections of Big Sur are closed during 2017.
+Sections of Big Sur are closed during 2018.
 Check here for the latest updates.

 Best Things to do in Big Sur